 Bovine Collagen

 Bovine collagen comes from breaking down cattle byproducts such as bones and supports skin elasticity and hydration.
-Collagen is highly concentrated in the bones of cows.
+The bones of cows contain a high concentration of collagen.

-Bone Broth is a fantastic source of bovine collagen because it gets drawn out of bones.
+Bone broth provides a fantastic source of bovine collagen because the cooking process extracts it from bones.
 Bones are an excellent food source of collagen and are rich in minerals like calcium, potassium, and magnesium.
-Collagen from bone broth contains amino acids and peptides that help maintain and promote optimal gut lining health.
-The cells lining your intestinal tract love bone broth.

 Marine Collagen

 Marine collagen comes from the skin of fish.
 This type promotes skin health and cartilage.
 The science of marine collagen is still new.
-However, research suggests marine collagen may help protect your skin from harmful UV radiation damage and promote healing, bone tissue growth, and anti-wrinkling.
+However, research suggests marine collagen may help protect your skin from harmful UV radiation damage.
+It may also promote healing, bone tissue growth, and anti-wrinkling.

 Chicken Collagen

-Chicken collagen is naturally produced in chickens, promotes a healthy inflammatory response, and is crucial for healthy joints, cartilage, and ligaments.
+Chickens naturally produce collagen, which promotes a healthy inflammatory response and supports healthy joints, cartilage, and ligaments.

 Eggshell Membrane Collagen